newville/wxmplot/doc/plotpanel.rst

 Using date-time data with :func:`plot`
 ===========================================

-If the `x` values to be plotted holds date or time data, these can be handled in a few different formats.
-In order for the X-axis labels to be properly displayed as a string showing the date, the values must be eventually converted to a `matplotlib.dates` object, which uses a floating point number to represent the number of days since year 0, BCE.
-The `wxmplot` user is not expected to do this conversion.
+If the `x` values to be plotted holds date or time data, it is necessary to use `use_dates=True`.

-The best way to specify datetime information is to use `datetime` objects from the `datetime` library.
-These will be automatically recognized and properly converted.
+Values for dates can be handled in a few different formats, but eventually the values will be converted to `matplotlib.dates` object, which uses a floating point number to represent the number of days since 1970, and assumes the times are UTC.
+See :ref:`example_multiple_yaxes` for example.

-If the `x` data is a list or array of integers or floats and `use_dates=True` is used, the values will be interpreted as Unix timestamps (seconds since 1970), unless `dates_styles='dates'`, in which case they will be interpreted as `matplotlib.dates`.
+If the source of the date data is Unix timestamps, this conversion is fairly easy to do, as the values can simply be divided by 86400 -- and you can do this on an array of timestamps.
+When doing this, it is best to also provide timezone information, as from the `pytz` module.

+If data comes as a list of `datetime` objects, from the `datetime` library, these will be automatically recognized and properly converted.
+These can have a timezone specified, or you can provide one.
 Finally, it is possible to pass in a list or array of strings as `x`, and set `use_dates=True`.
 In this case, the `matplotlib.dates.datestr2num` function will be used convert the string.
-Of course, whether this actually works well will depend on the ability of this function to parse and interpret the date strings used.
+Wether this actually works well will depend on the ability of this function to parse and interpret the date strings used.